 blow LTD., the on demand beauty services company, has secured £3.5m from existing investor Unilever Ventures – the venture capital arm of Unilever – following a £500,000 raise last June.

-Launched in 2013 by Dharmash Mistry and Fiona McIntosh – the former editor of Grazia who was featured in our inspiring women series – blow enables clients to order beauty and wellbeing services to their home, hotel or office.
+Launched in 2013 by Dharmash Mistry and Fiona McIntosh – the former editor of Grazia – blow enables clients to order beauty and wellbeing services to their home, hotel or office.
 The company also runs two beauty bars in Covent Garden and Canary Wharf.

 Following its acquisition of mobile beauty business Return To Glory last November, customers can now book everything from a blow dry, make-up and nails, to massage, waxing and yoga

 Currently seeing more than 20% month-on-month growth in London and the home counties, blow will use the finance to expand to Manchester and Birmingham before launching in an international city by the end of 2017.

 It is also in the process of building a new distribution and sampling channel for beauty brands, creating personalised consultation data and targeting of products to individual customers.